-Pupils are expected to engage fully in RSHE and, when discussing issues related to RSHE, treat others with respect and sensitivity.
+• Pupils are expected to engage fully in RSE and, when discussing issues related to RSE, treat others with respect and sensitivity.

-8. Parents' right to withdraw
+Parents' right to withdraw

-Parents have the right to withdraw their children from the non-statutory/non-science components of sex education within RSHE up to and until 3 terms before the child turns 16.
-After this point, if the child wishes to receive sex education rather than being withdrawn, the school will arrange this.

-Requests for withdrawal should be put in writing using the form found in Appendix 3 of this policy and addressed to the headteacher.

-A copy of withdrawal requests will be placed in the pupil's educational record.
-The headteacher will discuss the request with parents and take appropriate action.

-Alternative work will be given to pupils who are withdrawn from sex education.
+- Parents have the right to withdraw their children from the non-statutory/non-science components of sex education within RSE up to and until 3 terms before the child turns 16.
+After this point, if the child wishes to receive sex education rather than being withdrawn, the school will arrange this. - Requests for withdrawal should be put in writing using the form found in Appendix 3 of this policy and addressed to the headteacher. - A copy of withdrawal requests will be placed in the pupil's educational record.
+The headteacher will discuss the request with parents and take appropriate action. - Alternative work will be given to pupils who are withdrawn from sex education.

-9. Training
+Training

-Staff are trained on the delivery of RSHE as part of their induction and it is included in our continuing professional development calendar.

-The headteacher will also invite visitors from outside the school, such as school nurses or sexual health professionals, to provide support and training to staff teaching RSHE.
-Health professionals in school are bound by their codes of conduct but have a duty to share information with relevant others, if they believe that a child is suffering abuse.
+- Staff are trained on the delivery of RSE as part of their induction and it is included in our continuing professional development calendar. - The headteacher will also invite visitors from outside the school, such as school nurses or sexual health professionals, to provide support and training to staff teaching RSE.

-10. Monitoring arrangements
+Monitoring arrangements

-Teachers and students should be fully involved in evaluation of RSHE.
+Teachers and students should be fully involved in evaluation of RSE.